 This is where using special wrenches can really help.
 "Flare Nut Wrenches" shown below, have an advantage over the simple open end wrench.
 They greatly reduce the likelihood of rounding the hex flats.
 The simple style shown on the left works by contacting five flats, a great improvement, but still being open, there is still some risk of the wrench and operator not having success, so rounding the overnut remains...the wrench on the right is optimal as it opens to allow installing on tubing, then locks closed to prevent splaying open, and acts on all six flats of a fitting.
 It also ratchets in the off-direction, helping in tight spaces...the major advantage is being able to be placed onto a tubing fitting, and still acting on all six hex faces!
 Always apply Anti-Seize, and use a wrench which acts upon the most flats of the fitting!

 Tubing wrench variations.
 A simple version on left (the first one of these was probably made when a creative mechanic sawed a tubing clearance slot into a "Box-End" wrench), and on right, a more advanced version which opens, locks closed and even ratchets in the off direction!
 Still more variations exist!

 Swollen (Rubber) Brakelines:

 Many have heard of this phenomenon...some may have even needed to deal with it, so pictures are included here.
-Symptoms are wheel components (either Calipers or Wheel Cylinders), which remain activated, and making friction even after the Pedal is released, resulting in sluggish performance, the vehicle possibly pulling to one side, steaming hot Discs or Drums (if one insists on continuing to drive), that only release after the corresponding Bleeding Nipple is opened to release pressure at that corner (another good reason to carry a 7/16" wrench in the Official Vintage Volvo On-Board Tool Kit!)...which doesn't help much, because the issue might very well return next time the Brakes are applied! ...but at least one can limp home using the Handbrake...and leaving the Footbrake only for emergency stops (this makes the point for always having a well functioning and adjusted Handbrake, and Emergency Flasher!).
+Symptoms are wheel components (either Calipers or Wheel Cylinders), which remain activated, and making friction even after the Pedal is released, resulting in sluggish performance, the vehicle possibly pulling to one side, steaming hot Discs or Drums (if one insists on continuing to drive), that only release after the corresponding Bleeding Nipple is opened momentarily to release pressure at that corner (another good reason to carry a 7/16" wrench in the Official Vintage Volvo On-Board Tool Kit!)...which doesn't help much, because the issue might very well return next time the Brakes are applied! ...but at least one can limp home using the Handbrake...and leaving the Footbrake only for emergency stops (this makes the point for always having a well functioning and adjusted Handbrake, and Emergency Flasher!).